sharifmrahat/location-weather-info/README.md

 console.log(weatherByCity);

 ```
+N.B: Both function returns promise, it might be needed to handle from client side.
 ## Output
 If you pass the required arguments then you will get the response with an object like: